skienzmatishun/rippreport/content/p/full-plate/index.md

 ---
-title: "FULL PLATE"
+title: FULL PLATE
 date: 2018-09-07
-thumbnail: "img/full-plate.jpg"
+thumbnail: img/full-plate.jpg
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Bowl of food on grass, possibly representing community discussions around repurposing the former K-1 school site in Fairhope"
 ---
 Fairhope always has some political drama going on but the plate is getting full.

 First is the K-1 school site, closed and sitting idle for years, has now become a hotbed of controversy.